 Indian County comes artfully alive in the shops, on the stages, in museums and galleries, and along the sidewalks of Vero Beach, Fellsmere, and Sebastian.
-This area presents local, national and international talent.
-You can’t go wrong with the variety of cultural experiences this destination offers, from heritage and art museums, to seasonal ballet and opera performances, to pop concerts and fantastic food/wine/art festivals throughout the year (follow us on Facebook where we highlight our favorite events in Indian County).
+This area presents local, national, and also international talent.
+You can’t go wrong with the variety of cultural experiences this destination offers, from heritage and art museums to seasonal ballet and opera performances, to pop concerts and also fantastic food/wine/art festivals throughout the year (follow us on Facebook where we highlight our favorite events in Indian County).

 If frog legs and gator tails are your thing, then you’re in good company!
 Every January for the past 29 years, the Fellsmere Frog Leg Festival puts Fellsmere, Florida, on the map.
 This festival has become a huge draw for visitors who want to experience homespun, Florida-fun, and of course locals who want to join their family and friends enjoying the best the sunshine state offers.
 Hop to this festival from January 16-19, 2020.

 In 1932, Arthur G. McKee and Sexton opened McKee Jungle Gardens on an 80-acre tropical hammock in Vero Beach.
-Today, the Garden remains true to its jungle heritage, featuring 10,000 native and tropical plants as well as one of the area’s largest collections of waterlilies.
-In recent years, the Hall of Giants and Spanish Kitchen, historic to the Garden, were both meticulously restored to Sexton’s original vision.
+Today, the Garden remains true to its jungle heritage.
+It features 10,000 native and tropical plants as well as one of the area’s largest collections of waterlilies.
+In recent years, the Hall of Giants and Spanish Kitchen, historic to the Garden, were also both meticulously restored to Sexton’s original vision.